Zach McKinstry Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in MLB.

-- The Rangers have a 3.72 team ERA that ranks fifth among all MLB pitching staffs.
+- The Rangers have the third-ranked team ERA across all MLB pitching staffs (3.69).

-- Rangers pitchers combine to allow 50 home runs (one per game), the second-fewest in the league.
+- Rangers pitchers combine to give up 52 home runs (one per game), the fourth-fewest in baseball.

-- In his most recent appearance on Tuesday against the Pittsburgh Pirates, the righty threw nine innings, giving up one earned run while surrendering six hits.
+- In his last time out on Monday, May 22, the right-hander went 5 2/3 innings against the Pittsburgh Pirates, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.